Refractive error: Classification

 An eye that has no refractive error when viewing distant objects is said to have emmetropia or be emmetropic meaning the eye is in a state in which it can focus parallel rays of light (light from distant objects) on the retina, without using any accommodation.
 A distant object, in this case, is defined as an object located beyond 6 meters, or 20 feet, from the eye, since the light from those objects arrives as essentially parallel rays when considering the limitations of human perception.

-An eye that has refractive error when viewing distant objects is said to have ametropia or be ametropic.
-This eye cannot focus parallel rays of light (light from distant objects) on the retina, or needs accommodation to do so.

-The word "ametropia" can be used interchangeably with "refractive error".
-Types of ametropia include myopia, hyperopia and astigmatism.
-They are frequently categorized as spherical errors and cylindrical errors: